hsr99/Misinformation_Disinformation/README.md

 ## Technologies Used

-- **PyTorch**: For building and training neural networks, enabling efficient computation on both CPU and GPU.
+- **PyTorch**: This tool is for building and training neural networks, enabling efficient computation on both CPU and GPU.
-- **Transformers**: Utilizing the DeBERTaV3 model for text processing, enhancing understanding of context and semantics in language.
+- **Transformers**: Utilizes the DeBERTaV3 model for text processing, enhancing understanding of context and semantics in language.
 - **OpenCV**: For image and video processing, facilitating tasks such as frame extraction and manipulation.
 - **PyTesseract**: For optical character recognition (OCR), allowing the extraction of text from images.
 - **TorchVision**: For image transformation and utilizing pre-trained models to improve feature extraction.